itsallcode/openfasttrace-architecture-template/src/main/resources/markdown/building_blocks/MachineApplication.md

 > OFT: Look at the component diagram.
 You can see from the package structure that the interface is owned internally.
 This is the structure of choice if you want to create a plug-in architecture.

 The CreditCardReader is a self-sufficient standard component that only requires an external HttpClient.
-See ["Which HTTP Client do we use?"](../design_decisions.md#which-http-client-do-we-use) in the ["Design Decisions"](../design_decision.md) chapter for details about how this influences the architecture of the backend connection.
+See ["Which Embedded HTTP Client do we use?"](../design_decisions.md#which-embedded-http-client-do-we-use) in the ["Design Decisions"](../design_decision.md) chapter for details about how this influences the architecture of the backend connection.

 > OFT: Some design decisions are a constant source of discussion.
 We intentionally picked the HTTP client as an example since from our experience this topic always ignites heated debates in the embedded world.